FrancescoRocca/cws/README.md

 - libcyaml
 - libyaml
 - [doxygen](https://www.doxygen.nl/)
     - Optional, just to build the docs.
+It requires `dot`.

 ## How to build